Guidance

 The youth justice coordinator helps facilitate discussion about restorative justice actions as part of convening the youth justice family group conference, holding the conference and developing the plan.

-1 Engage with the victim, te tamaiti and their whānau or family
+1 Engage with the victim, te tamaiti or rangatahi and their whānau or family

 When convening a family group conference, the youth justice coordinator: